shivannis/xandr-docs-public/xandr-docs/articles/monetize/network-site-domain-performance-report.md

 Follow these steps to run your report.

 1. Select **Reporting** from the appropriate top menu (depending on how your account has been configured).
-    a.
-Or, from the Publishers top menu, click on **Prebid Server Premium \>  Analytics \>  Prebid Server Analytics**.
+   1. Or, from the Publishers top menu, click on **Prebid Server Premium \>  Analytics \>  Prebid Server Analytics**.
 1. Select the relevant report from the list.
 The **Report** screen shows the available filters, dimensions, and delivery options for the report.
 The selections you make here will determine what report data is delivered to you, and how.

+   > [!IMPORTANT]
-1. For an explanation of how grouping and filtering work, see [Dimensions, Metrics, Filtering, and Grouping](dimensions-metrics-filtering-and-grouping.md).
+   > For an explanation of how grouping and filtering work, see [Dimensions, Metrics, Filtering, and Grouping](dimensions-metrics-filtering-and-grouping.md).

 1. Select the relevant filters to limit the data displayed to just the information you want.
 For example, rather than running a report that shows impressions for all inventory sources, you may want to list results for just a select few.
 When you select a filter (by clicking **Edit**), a selection panel appears.
-    a.
 Select items in the **Available** list (left), then click **Add** to include them in the **Chosen** list (right).
 1. Group by Dimension.
 Grouping allows you to display rows of data in the order you prefer.

     > [!WARNING]
     > The more dimensions you group by, the larger the data set that is returned.
 Larger data sets can take substantially longer to process.
-Be sure to group using
-    > only the dimensions you need.
+Be sure to group using only the dimensions you need.

-5. Choose a delivery option.
+1. Choose a delivery option.
 Once you've selected your filters and grouped by your chosen dimensions, you need to choose a delivery method.
 Available delivery methods include:
     - **Run now, show results in screen**: For smaller amounts of data, you may want to view the report as soon as possible in your browser.
 You can download the report in XLSX, CSV, Excel/TSV and JSON format.
 However, there is a limit of 100,000 rows per report when downloading as XLSX and Excel file.
     - **Run in background, notify me when results are ready to view**: A popup notification will let you know when the report is ready to view or download.

       > [!TIP]
       > The maximum size of the report that can be downloaded from the UI is 100 MB.
-Also, there is a limit of 100,000 rows per report when downloading as XLSX and
+Also, there is a limit of 100,000 rows per report when downloading as XLSX and Excel file.
-      > Excel file.
 If the size of the report is more than that, you can try to download it using the [API](../digital-platform-api/report-service.md) for that reporting service (The limit here is 10 million rows).

     - **Export, send results via email**: Run the report in the background and email the results to one or more email addresses.
     - **Save as report template**: Save your selected report settings so that you can run this report again in the future.
 You can name this template using the text entry field under **Name this report** (its checkbox is auto-selected when you choose this option).
 A saved report can be rerun from the **Your Reports** screen.
     - **Add to scheduled reports**: Run this report automatically at specified times and have it sent to one or more email addresses.
     - **Name this report**: Give this report with its current settings a name for future reference.
-6. Click **Run report** to send your report request.
+1. Click **Run report** to send your report request.

 ## Related topics